weymann/DIRIGERA-OH-Drops/README.md

 1. Add the bridge found in discovery
 2. Pairing started automatically after creation!
-3. Press the button on the DIRIGERA rear site
+3. Press the button on the DIRIGERA rear side
-4. Your brdige shall switch to ONLINE
+4. Your bridge shall switch to ONLINE

 ### Gateway Channels